danjavv/async-ffi-test/README.md

    ```bash
    cargo build --release --target aarch64-apple-darwin
    ```
-    This will produce a shared library with extension .dylib (on macOS), .so (on Linux), etc.
+    This will produce a shared library with extension .dylib (on macOS), .so (on Linux), .dll (on Windows) etc.
     This library is getting used in the rust_async.py file

 4. **Check your Python architecture**